Travel Nurse

 Travel nurses must hold a license as registered nurses from their state’s nursing regulatory body.
 Because travel nurses may work in states other than their home state, they must hold a license in every state where they will be practicing.

-Thirty-nine states participate in the Nurse Licensure Compact (NLC), which allows nurses to practice in an NCL state with additional licensure.
+Thirty-nine states participate in the Nurse Licensure Compact (NLC), which allows nurses to practice in an NLC state with an additional license.
 To work in NCL states, nurses must maintain licensure in their state of residence.
 It should be noted that in most states, the NCL license requires an additional application.

 In addition to a required license, nurses can earn voluntary certification in over 180 specialties, including pediatrics, gerontology, obstetrics, surgery, emergency medicine, and more.